Technigo/project-news-site/README.md

 # News Site

 The task was to create a classic magazine or newspaper site, using Flexbox and CSS Grid.
-The also needed to be responsive, being user frindly both from devices such as; mobile, tablet and desktop.
+The site also needed to be responsive, being user friendly from devices such as; mobile, tablet and desktop.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Initially, I got inspired from a classsic news paper/tabloid.
+Then I wanted to have a not that stiff content and design to it, as a remember to myself that this isn't life nor death and that I'm doing this for fun to learn (it was fun!)

+I planned my project by deciding on following the design sketch that we were offered.
+Then I decided on picking a name, colors, do the HTML, the CSS and then the README and deploying to Netlify.

+For this project I used technologies such as;
+Figma, Visual Studio Code, GitHub, Netlify, HTML and CSS.

+If I had more time I would've wanted to spend more time on the styling and optimizing the media queries.
+Also would've been nice to create a styling that wasn't that childish.
+But hey, I'm not going to be the designer in the end.

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.